Simiine/CI-Project-2/README.md

 ![colour palette](assets/images/colour-palette.png)

 ## Typography
 1 main font was used for the entire site.
 The font used was Roboto, sans-serif and it was sourced from Google fonts.
 The reason I chose this font was because of its simplistic look and because it was easy to read.
-I felt it fit the overall theme of the websites minimal clean look.
+I felt it fit the overall theme of the website's minimal clean look.

 ## Wireframe
 I designed wireframes for desktop and mobile viewing.
 The wireframes were simplistic to visualise how I wanted the questions to be displayed.
 I created wireframes for the game start page and questions page.